 Campus Standards for the Accessibility of ICT Policy

 The CU Boulder Campus Standards for the Accessibility of Information and Communication Technology Policy are intended to provide additional detail regarding how the ICT Accessibility Policy is implemented.
 The standards are approved and maintained by the ICT Accessibility Review Board.
 The original version of the standards was adopted in 2016; the current version is the result of major revisions completed in 2019-2020.
-Please send your comments or questions about the standards to email@example.com or fill out the feedback form.
+Please send your comments or questions about the standards to firstname.lastname@example.org.

 About the Policy and Standards Development